What is a Waste Management System?

 A digital waste audit checklist is used before, during, and after a waste audit.
 It typically contains planning, waste sorting, and next steps, though it may also include descriptions of the organization’s waste stream.
 Aside from being more convenient, digital waste audit checklists are also better for the environment than paper checklists.

-Use this digital checklist to ensure an effective waste audit process.
+EEnsure that your organization has implemented an effective waste audit process.
 Determine the readiness of the waste audit team, inspect sorting equipment, and come up with corrective action plans.
 Confirm that goals and predictions have been enumerated.
-Verify that puncture-resistant nitrile gloves, full Tyvek coverall, and tables with plastic covers are available.
+Verify that puncture-resistant nitrile gloves, full Tyvek coveralls, and tables with plastic covers are available.

 For example, the Site Waste Management Plans Regulations 2008 in England requires projects over £300,000 to have a SWMP before starting construction.
 While the creation and implementation of a site waste management plan is not required in other countries, doing so helps organizations avoid incurring any regulatory penalties.

 While SWMPs are focused on construction waste, they can be adapted for use in other industries since, by definition, waste is an example of inefficiency.
 Though it may be impossible to completely eliminate the production of waste, using a waste management plan to make small, gradual improvements is a step towards more sustainable operations.

 Before forming a waste management plan, get input and buy in from various stakeholders.
 Ask for suggestions on how to be more eco-friendly.
 Next, assess the strength of the current system by conducting waste audits.
-While it’s good to set high goals, be sure to maintain a realistic perspective so that the implementation of the waste management plan is feasible.
+After reviewing the waste audit results, identify development needs including budget, estimated waste composition, current waste reduction, and waste generation.